Sunday, April 26, 2009

 I was simply satisfied silly!

-the mornings that smiling comes naturally.
+Music has such a special place in my life, therefore, playing guitar and occasionally singing on worship team is also very special.
+Especially the Sunday mornings when the stage doesn’t seem like a stage – the mornings that smiling comes naturally.
 I had that experience a few weeks ago.
 And it had nothing to do with me, the pretty instrument I was playing, the people singing, the musicians, the songs, the cute outfit, the stage, the friendly atmosphere, or the congregation.
 It was all about God, specifically, being satisfied with Him.

 It all started about a week earlier…

 Saturday was the official reuniting of two best friends.
 Alicia and I hadn’t seen each other since the end of summer when we both went away to school.
 Our reunion was a loud and chaotic event that only we could pull off… After the screaming ended, we got in my car and were off on another adventure.
 Our adventures typically follow the same general plan: lots of talking and giggling, getting lost, trying on strange clothes, taking pictures, and singing.
-This outing was no different,
+This outing was no different, but the giggling was at an all time high.
+On our way back home, we decided that it would probably be good if we practiced our song for Sunday.
+We rocked out to BarlowGirl’s “Psalm 73” numerous times and fell in love with it more each time.
+Our normal routine of getting lost on the way home took longer than usual, which was fine.
+After all, we had a song to learn!

-something started sinking in, but I didn’t know what.
+Practice on Tuesday night was full of giggling, second thoughts, strange communication methods, explanations, and smiles.
+Along with microphones, electric guitars, powerful lyrics, and challenging harmonies.
+The third time we ran through our song was when it melded into place.
+The intensity behind the music and the power behind the words caught me off guard.
+I sang the last three words solo, “enough for me”, and something started sinking in, but I didn’t know what.
 I closed my eyes and took a step back from the microphone trying to understand the thoughts sprinting through my head somehow connecting to my heart.
 All too quickly the moment was over so I traded the electric for an acoustic and poured all I had into practice.
 When we were done, I packed up my stuff and waited patiently for Rusty to be ready to go to our cars.
 Chatting and laughing on the way out to the parking lot was such a normal routine…a much cherished and missed time.
 It’s little and simple things that I love and seem to hold on to.

 Sunday morning was full of mixed emotions.
 The stressful moments from the week weren’t supposed to linger throughout the weekend, but they did.
 I was ready and confident, but very distracted.
 I couldn’t focus on God or worshiping Him.
 Our morning run through of the songs went as planned and we had a few minutes of “backstage time” before the service started.